confluentinc/kafka-rest/docs/api.rst

 ----------

 The partitions resource provides per-partition metadata, including the current leaders and replicas for each partition.
-It also allows you to produce messages to single topic using ``POST`` requests.
+It also allows you to produce messages to single partition using ``POST`` requests.

 .. http:get:: /topics/{topic_name}/partitions